Discover why a digital twin has become the next big thing in manufacturing, its top use cases, and examples.

 What if your manufacturing company could keep the machinery running properly, well-maintained, and secure — and all this without an actual site inspection?
 Or what if you could develop multiple product iterations to check which design and materials would suit you better without building the product and spending real-life resources?

 Both are the promise of digital twins, a new tool in manufacturers’ arsenal that’s disrupting the industry by connecting the physical and digital worlds and allowing companies to create a virtual replica of their physical environment — processes, products, and facilities.

 This article dives deep into digital twin technology in manufacturing.
 Aside from learning about the technology in general, you can read about its major use cases and digital twins examples in manufacturing.

-A digital twin is the new trend of 2022
+A digital twin in manufacturing is the new trend of 2023

 The report proved digital twin technology as one of those trends that are getting popular in global manufacturing.
 Global spending on industrial digital twins is projected to reach $4.6 billion in 2022 and $33.9 billion in 2030 at a 28% Compound Annual Growth Rate (CAGR).